Webinars & Downloads

 The International Franchise Association (IFA) is a source of substantive information during the pandemic, and is regularly sharing franchise executives' best practices in leading their organizations through the COVID-19 crisis.

-With input from social franchisor practitioners, the IFA Social Sector Franchising Task Force has developed a COVID-19 Social Franchise Management Checklist which synthesizes these learnings and translates them to social franchising.
+With input from social franchisor practitioners, the IFA Social Sector Franchising Committee has developed a COVID-19 Social Franchise Management Checklist which synthesizes these learnings and translates them to social franchising.

 Click here to download the checklist (PDF)

 IFA Structuring, Strategy & Legal Planning Guide for Social Franchisors

 This guide was designed with input from MSA Worldwide, PlaveKoch, and members of the International Franchising Association’s Social Sector Franchising Committee for the use of organizations and their attorneys and consultants whose goals are to provide health care and other products and services to people at the Base of the Pyramid consistently and sustainably through the use of social franchising.

 Click here to download the Planning Guide (PDF)

 The Rosenberg International Franchise Center at the University of New Hampshire

 The Rosenberg International Franchise Center (RIFC) explores and advances the understanding of franchising through education, outreach, and academic research, including the RIFC Global Social Franchise Index.